Homework Setup

 While the details of running docker containers are unnecessary for this course, it might be helpful to understand what each part of the above commands are doing.

-• docker pull downloads the specified container, which in this case is reeselevine/cse113:latest, where reeselevine/cse113 is the image name and latest is the tag.
-Docker allows multiple tags for the same image, but for this course we will most likely only be using the default latest tag for images.
+is the tag.
+Docker allows multiple tags for the same image, but for this course we will most likely only be using the defaultlatest

-• -v mounts a volume from the host (your computer) to the docker container.
-We are mounting the current host machine directory to the directory /assignments inside the container.
+mounts a volume from the host (your computer) to the docker container.
+We are mounting the current host machine directory to the directory/assignments